wxyz-abcd/node-haxball/README.md

 - `BackgroundType`: This is the type of the variable in a stadium that defines its background texture type.
 - `GamePlayState`: This type lets us understand the actual state of the game.
 This type only exists in a GameState object.
 - `BanEntryType`: These values help understand the type of a ban entry instance inside a room's ban list.
+- `PlayerPositionInGame`: These are the common player positions in most football manager games.

 - `Language`: A class that defines a language.
 Any language should be based on this class.